-What is Definition of Parenting?
+What is the Definition of Parenting?

-A real parent is the one who helps his children to eradicate their personality defects and imbibe good qualities.
+A real parent is one who helps his children to eradicate their personality defects and imbibe good qualities.
 However, today’s parents feel that buying costly clothes and eatables and paying high fees for coaching classes are their only duties.
 They fail to understand that these things make the children desirous of only worldly pleasures.
 These pleasures nurture defects in them.
-So, parents have to introspect whether they are giving true education to their children.
+So, parents have to introspect about whether they are giving true education to their children.
 It is the duty of parents to help their children to imbibe good qualities and thus, lead a happy life.

 Only happy parents can generate a happy generation